Don’t Make These Medical Treatment Mistakes After a Car Accident

 Not Addressing Your Pain or Inability to Work With Your Doctor

-If your car accident is significant enough, your injuries are most likely causing significant pain and affecting your ability to go work, if not preventing you from working at all.
+If your car accident is significant enough, your injuries are most likely causing significant pain and affecting your ability to go to work, if not preventing you from working at all.
 If this is the case, it’s incredibly important that you are open and honest with your doctor by accurately describing the pain you’re feeling and how it interferes with your work.
 While it may seem like common sense in your mind that these problems exist, your doctor won’t be able to put these things in your medical record without you talking about it.
-Discussing these issues with your doctor and having them document your difficulty working with your injuries and pain will prevent any questioning by insurance companies about potential lost wages.
+Discussing these issues with your doctor and OKC personal injury lawyer and having them document your difficulty working with your injuries and pain will prevent any questioning by insurance companies about potentially lost wages.

 Not Following Your Doctor’s Treatment Recommendations